iamogbz/react-router-chart/README.md

 #### `.route(shape)`

-Create a route object with the specified shape (see shape above)
+Create a Route object with the specified shape (see shape above)

 ```js
 const route = chart.route({